sqlfluff/sqlfluff/CONTRIBUTING.md

 pip install -e .
 ```

 > `pip install tox` installs the `tox` testing package.
-They are not part of the project
+It is not part of the project
 > dependencies as the test suite runs through `tox`.

 > `pip install -Ur requirements.txt -Ur requirements_dev.txt` installs the project dependencies